VenturaPereira/LPOO1617_T2G3/README.md

 ### Physics Class

 This class contains all the 2D physics in the game: it creates bodies and physic worlds.
-It handles collisions (implements a WorldContactListener from the libgdx library), impulses, forces (ex: gravity) and shapes.
+It handles collisions (implements a ContactListener from the libgdx library), impulses, forces (ex: gravity) and shapes.
 This physics engine is based on the libgdx extension, Box2D.

 ### Logic Class